- School and District Accountability

 This fact sheet provides an overview, implementation progress and next steps for Colorado's Achievement Plan for Kids (Senate Bill 08-212), the Education Accountability Act (Senate Bill 09-163) and the Great Teachers and Leaders Act (Senate Bill 10-191).

-- Supporting Great School and Districts for All Students
+- Supporting Great Schools and Districts for All Students

 Learn about Colorado's accountability system consisting of relevant and rigorous standards, aligned and meaningful assessments, excellent teachers and school leaders, and high‐performing schools and districts.